dkim949/dkim949.github.io/works/delivery-time-estimation.md

 <!-- ![Model Workflow](../assets/images/delivery-time-workflow.png) -->

-The primary objective was to create a robust prediction model that could accurately estimate the time required to deliver orders, taking into account various dynamic factors.
+**Objective:** The primary objective was to create a robust prediction model that could accurately estimate the time required to deliver orders, taking into account various dynamic factors.
 This was crucial for improving both operational efficiency and customer experience.

 ## Key Features